crate/crate/docs/appendices/release-notes/unreleased.rst

 Fixes
 =====

+- Fixed a regression introduced in 4.2 which prevented ``DELETE FROM ...`` statements with the subquery expression in the where clause from complete deletion of the matching partitions in partitioned tables.

 - Fixed an issue that prevented casts from ``DOUBLE PRECISION`` to ``REAL`` for the minimal supported ``REAL`` number ``-3.4028235e38``.